 All documentation and records pertaining to students are held in strict confidence as accorded by law.
-It is also an ethical standard of Radiological Technology University to do so.
+It is also an ethical standard of John Patrick University of Health and Applied Sciences to do so.
 Student records will be retained indefinitely (and safely) by this institution.